yt87/libwgrib2/README.rst

     https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2

 This repository is used to build `conda <https://conda.io/>`_ package.
-Original ource code is not modified.
+Original source code (as of 2020-10-27) is not modified.

 The difference between the NCEP distribution and library build by conda is external libraries.
 NCEP distribution contains *libaec*, *jasper*,